jackiboi307/cargo-short/README.md

 Currently, you only get warnings and errors - sooner or later I'll add the other stuff.

-The output includes file names, line numbers, the message and label, as well as a code snippet with highlighting using a red undercurl.
+The output includes file names, line numbers, the message and label, and a code snippet.
+The code snippet includes highlighting using a red undercurl, and if there is any compiler suggestion it is included in bold green.

-You might get a limited output if the "span" is longer than 1, I don't know what that is though.

 Because of very limited testing, errors are likely, and there is no error handling.
 I'll make sure to add that, but please report any errors!